Ramelian/Ramin_Aliiev/README.md

 Setup tutroial

-1. Download this project and open it in termial
+1. Download this project and open it in terminal
 2. Type npm install selenium-webdriver chromedriver
 3. Type npm test